goki/kigen/ordmap/README.md

 The slice structure holds the Key and Val for items as they are added, enabling direct updating of the corresponding map, which holds the index into the slice.

+Adding and access are fast, while deleting and inserting are relatively slow, requiring updating of the index map, but these are already slow due to the slice updating.